Supporting the mental health of ambulance first responders

 Each ambulance service is on its own unique journey to improve the health and wellbeing of its staff.

 At both a trust and national level, there is also a firm commitment to signpost staff to other supports that may better meet employees’ needs at a specific point in time.
 The Ambulance Staff Charity (TASC) offers confidential, impartial and independent advice and access to a range of support services, such as mental health and bereavement support.
-Since it was launched in 2015, Mind’s has had a significant impact upon mental health awareness levels and training and support provision within the sector.
+Since it was launched in 2015, Mind’s Blue Light Programme has had a significant impact upon mental health awareness levels and training and support provision within the sector.
 And, of course, provides a 24/7 resource for everyone.

 When supporting its member trusts, AACE is acutely aware that each ambulance service is on its own unique journey to improve the health and wellbeing of its staff.
 What is required in one area of the country may not be reflected in another.
 Similarly, what one employee in mental health crisis or difficulty might need may differ considerably from that of another.
 Our approach is to seek to ensure employees are aware of all the places where potential support is available – in a quest to maximise the chance of at least one of those being the right and best place for a certain person at a given point in time.